joshmarinacci/moo-lang/readme.md

 This is a minimal implementation of a Smalltalk / Self like language.

 ## Features
-* It uses prototypes (like Self), with single inheritance and has no classes & metaclasses.
-To create a new class like thing (a prototype) clone an existing one.
+* Moo uses prototypes (like Self), with single inheritance and has no classes or metaclasses.
+To create a new object clone an existing one.
 * Data slots are created with `make_data_slot:with:`.
+  When you create a data slot the getter and setter are automatically created for you.
+  Ex: `foo make_data_slot: "speed" with: "88"` creates the methods `speed` and `speed:`.
-Methods are created with `understands:with:`.
+* Methods are created with `understands:with:`.
-* Moo currently has a subset of the standard number, string, boolean, and object APIs.
+* Moo has a subset of the standard number, string, boolean, and collections APIs.
-* It has a minimal web-based REPL and a Dom wrapper api to create dom elements manually.
+* It has a minimal web-based REPL and a DOM wrapper api to create HTML elements manually.
-* It has a minimal JS proxy api so you can manipulate JS objects from Smalltalk.
+* It has a minimal JS proxy API so you can manipulate JS objects from pure Smalltalk code.

+## Limitations

+* Moo currently uses a tree-walk interpreter written in Typescript instead of byte code.
+It is not self-hosting yet and many of the built-in methods are implemented in TS, not Smalltalk.
+* It doesn't have a debugger and inspector (yet!).

 ## Syntax

 Moo uses mostly standard Smalltalk syntax.

-* It adds a JSON like literal syntax for Lists and Dicts.
-ex: `foo_dict := { x:0, y:55}` and `bar_list :=  {1,2,3}`.
+Notable changes:

 * Comments use `//` instead of double quotes.
 * Strings can use double or single quotes.
+* Concatenate strings with `+`.
 * Identifiers can begin with `_`. ex: `_abc`.
 Generally used to indicate something is for internal use only.
 * Numbers can contain `_` within them for clarity. `1_000_000`.
+* It adds a JSON like literal syntax for Lists and Dicts.
+  ex: `foo_dict := { x:0, y:55}` and `bar_list :=  {1,2,3}`.

 ## Goals

 * to play around with turtle graphics and classic smalltalk algorithms.
 * to create an embedded version implemented in Rust for microcontrollers.
 * to create a web version with a Notion like notebook system that can seamlessly mixes prose and computation.
+* experiment with math like APIs and using Greek symbols for variables and operations.

+## Roadmap

+* implement proper debugging and inspection in the
+* implement `doesNotUnderstand:` and message resending.
+* add more APIs to access files, URLs, and manipulate images.
+* build a proper class browser and editor.

 ## Resources